fakedrtom/SVAFotate/README.md

 The `annotate` subcommand considers each SV in the VCF input individually and identifies all matching SVs from the BED file. **Matching SVs are defined as SVs from the input VCF that share overlapping genomic coordinates with SVs provided in the BED file and that are described as having the same SVTYPE**.
-It then assesses individual metrics from each matching SV and creates new annotations for each SV from the input VCF.
+Under default settings even a single basepair overlap can qualify as a matching SV which may result in many matches being rather imprecise (and also an overabundance of matches).
+There are options to require more stringent overlap requirements to help avoid this (please see [Minimum Overlap Fraction](https://github.com/fakedrtom/SVAFotate#minimum-overlap-fraction) ).
+Once SVAFotate collects all matching SVs, it assesses individual metrics from each matching SV and creates new population AF related annotations for each SV from the input VCF.
 By default, SVAFotate will add the following annotations to the INFO field of the input VCF:

 ```
 Max_AF		 The maximum AF from all matching SVs across all specified data sources found in the provided BED file